 Students will use their computers to write papers and create project documents, as well as to participate in remote/online activities (classes, help sessions, etc.).
 Especially with recent circumstances, the importance of computers as a communications tool, supporting the frequent use of online meetings and conversations, has increased significantly.

 A student’s computer will also provide access to important specialized engineering software that will allow them to complete assignments.
 FAMU and FSU engineering students can use many of these software applications virtually from their computer, via the myFSUVLab system.
 In some (limited) cases, students will be able to obtain copies of specialized engineering software to install directly on their personal computer.
 Note, however, that all required engineering software is typically available in our on-campus computer labs.
 Our computer labs are especially useful when students work in teams, when a student does not have a personal computer, or when a student has an Apple Mac computer (see more about Macs below).

-We do not recommend specific computer models.
+Again, we do not recommend specific computers.
 However, our recommended minimum hardware specifications for a computer system are: